 The organisational structure and role of international organisations such as League of Nations, the United Nations and other regional organisations such as ASEAN, SAARC and the European Union will be covered in this semester.
 The focus will then be on contemporary issues which are of importance to the international community such as globalisation, terrorism and the restructuring of the United Nations.

-League of Nations - Purpose and Functions - Failure of the League of Nations
+League of Nations - Purpose and Functions - Failure of the League of Nations a) United Nations Organisations - Objectives - Principles - Structure and functions of Principal Organs

 MODULE.
 II